 This page was written in 1996, and last updated in 2006, before rehosting and redesign of the GCNA Website.
-It has not been revised to reflect those major changes (and the accompanying personnel changes) nor the recent migration of these pages from the GCNA Website to the TowerBells Website.
+It has not been revised to reflect those major changes (and the accompanying personnel changes), and has been only slightly revised to recognize the 2012 migration of these pages from the GCNA Website to the TowerBells Website.

-The most important credit to be acknowledged is to Norman Bliss, who set up the first "unofficial" GCNA Web pages, presented them to the 1996 GCNA Congress for approval (which was immediate and unanimous), and who continues to maintain all the pages about the Guild.
+The most important credit to be acknowledged is to Norman Bliss, who set up the first "unofficial" GCNA Web pages, presented them to the 1996 GCNA Congress for approval (which was immediate and unanimous), and who for many years maintained all the pages about the Guild.

 Additional credit goes to Wylie Crawford, for handling all arrangements for the host computer system on which the GCNA Website resides.
 He has overcome a variety of obstacles from time to time, keeping our Website available to the world.

-The remaining credits and disclaimers presented on this page apply to all pages found in the /data/ directory on the GCNA Website, which are maintained by Carl Scott Zimmerman.
+The remaining credits and disclaimers presented on this page apply to all pages formerly found in the /data/ directory on the GCNA Website, which are now located here and have always been maintained by Carl Scott Zimmerman.

-The three persons identified above form an ad hoc committee for implementation of the GCNA Web site.
+The three persons identified above formed an ad hoc committee for implementation of the GCNA Web site.
 Other Guild members who have provided support are listed on the GCNA Home Page.

-Several GCNA committees have contributed to the compilation of information about the traditional carillons of North America.
-They are as follows:
+Several GCNA committees contributed to the early compilation of information about the traditional carillons of North America.
+They were as follows:

 The locator maps linked to most American site data pages were originally provided by Vicinity Corporation's "MapBlast!" online service.
 Unfortunately, that service disappeared after Vicinity was purchased by Microsoft.
 Later, locator maps for American site data pages were provided by the MapsOnUs online mapping service, until that in turn was bought and shut down.
 Now that has been superseded by other services.